First Church of Christ, Scientist (New York City)

-The First Church of Christ, Scientist in Manhattan is a 1903 building located at Central Park West and 96th Street in the Upper West Side of Manhattan, New York City.
+The First Church of Christ, Scientist in Manhattan is a 1903 building located at Central Park West and 96th Street on the Upper West Side of Manhattan, New York City.
 The building is a designated New York City landmark.

 Architecture

 The building, designed by Carrère & Hastings, was completed in 1903, is described by New York Times architectural historian Christopher Gray as "one of the city's most sumptuous churches."
 The style reminiscent of the churches of Nicholas Hawksmoor, a combination of English Baroque and French Beaux-Arts detailing.
 The building featured stained-glass windows by John LaFarge.
 The window over the front door was named "Touch Me Not" and was based on John 20:17, depicting Jesus' encounter with Mary Magdalene outside the tomb.

 It featured mosaics, gold-plated chandeliers, marble floors, curved pews made of Circassian walnut, and elevators called "moving rooms" because they were large enough to hold 20 people.

 The church was designated a New York City landmark in 1974, and is a contributing property to the federally designated Central Park West Historic District.